kevinsmia1939/PySimpleCV/README.md

 # PySimpleCV
-Graphical user interface for plotting and analyzing the cyclic voltammograms (CV). <br />
+Graphical user interface for plotting and analyzing the cyclic voltammograms (CV) with simple to use sliders. <br />
 PySimpleCV also plots battery cycles and calculates efficiencies.
 Written in pure Python. <br />

 Please cite: https://doi.org/10.5281/zenodo.8019091 <br />